Bar Exam Information

 Bar Examination Official Information for Colorado

 The College of Law wants every student to pass the bar.
 Here is some information and options you should consider regarding passing the bar.

 Your grade point average is the most reliable predictor of bar passage success.
 Monitor your grade point average and continually seek feedback from faculty about your exam performance.

 Plan on taking Legal Analysis Strategies in your final semester.
 It’s a great opportunity to practice the analytical and communicative skills necessary for success on the bar exam and as a practitioner and faculty also teach bar preparation strategy workshops after graduation as a supplement to commercial bar review courses.
 These workshops are at no cost.
 Watch for the announcement of these classes.

 You should take a commercial bar preparation class.
-The Colorado Supreme Court provides a list of commercial course offerings in Colorado Note: Being a member of the American Bar Association may provide a discount for some commercial bar review programs.
+Being a member of the American Bar Association may provide a discount for some commercial bar review programs.

 Please make an appointment with Financial Management to discuss your situation if you are unable to afford bar preparation courses.